Healthy Diet and Nutrient Recommendations for Toddlers

 - It’s recommended to include good sources of iodine in your toddler’s diet, such as cooked fish and some shellfish, milk and milk products, eggs, meat and poultry, and most breads (except for organic and unleavened breads.)

 - To ensure your child has enough vitamin D, they should have daily and appropriate exposure to sunlight.
 See Sun Safety Advice for Toddlers for further advice on sun safety.

-- Toddlers generally do not need to take supplements.
+- Toddlers generally do not need to take supplements unless they are at risk of a deficiency.
 The best way for them to get enough nutrients for their growing bodies is through a healthy well-balanced diet.

 FOODS TO AVOID

 - Do not give your child alcohol, caffeinated drinks (like coffee, tea, herbal teas, or other drinks), cordial, juice or soft drinks.

 - Do not add salt or sugar to food you are preparing for your toddler.
 When choosing commercially-prepared foods, opt for those that are low in salt (sodium) and with no added sugars.

 Just like adults, children come in a variation of healthy shapes, sizes, heights and weights.
 Healthy weight gain is a good sign that your toddler is getting what they need nutritionally.
 It’s important to check that your toddler is growing normally by visiting your Well Child Tamariki Ora nurse for a check-up.